-Mac computers are well known as stable and fast devices in various aspects, for example, whether it's performance rate or content management speed.
-Vast majority Mac computer users rejoices the flawless data management and amazingly short duration while talking about files transferring process.
-Unfortunately, all of a sudden, Finder's error code 36 appears, stating that operation couldn't be completed, because some files can't be read or written, this is rare issue, that might occur on any computer running with Mac operating system despite it's version.
-Even though, this particular issue is rare there is few separate solutions.
-Another good news, that usually this error is not relating to any hardware or software crashes.
+Mac computers are well known as stable, fast devices in terms of overall performance and content management.
+Many Mac computer users enjoy virtually flawless data management and rapid file transfers.
+Unfortunately, Finder error code 36 can sometimes appear - stating that an operation could not be completed, since files cannot be read/written to.
+This is a rare issue that can occur on computers running any version of the Mac operating system.
+Although this particular issue is uncommon, there are a number of solutions.
+Fortunately, this error is not generally related to hardware or software crashes.

-In most common cases, the file, that can't be read or written contains hidden dot-underline (._) extension, one of the most frequent file would be '.DS_Store'.
-These hidden files contain additional information, such as icon images and files.
-Usually, whenever these files are transferring between Windows compatible volume to Mac and vice versa the error 36 occurs.
-Probably, the most efficient solution would be to use built-in command line window and the dot_clean function, however, sometimes the reason caused Finder's error 36 might be different starting with various viruses, malware, corrupted files, or even the junk files.
-In this article we will describe the most efficient methods to solve this frustrating issue, despite it's reason.
+In most cases, the problematic file (which cannot be read/written to) contains a dot-underline (._) extension.
+A common example of such a file is '.DS_Store'.
+These hidden files contain additional information, such as icon images and associated files.
+When these files are being transferred between a Windows compatible volume to Mac and vice versa, error 36 occurs.
+The most efficient solution is to use a built-in command line window and the dot_clean function, however, the reason for Finder's error 36 might sometimes be different - perhaps viruses, malware, corrupted files, or even junk files.
+In this article, we describe the most effective methods to solve this frustrating issue, regardless of the cause.

 Table of Contents:

 - Use dot_clean via Terminal to solve error 36

 - Check permissions and perform a Safe boot